Diabetic cheiroarthropathy

+Presentation

 In the fingers, diabetic cheiroarthropathy can cause such extreme limited mobility that the patient is unable to fully extend the fingers in order to flatten the hand.
 Typically, both hands are afflicted by diabetic cheiroarthropathy, with most patients finding stiffness beginning in the little finger and spreading to the thumb.
 Most times, just smaller, more fragile joints are affected by it, with larger joints usually only being affected in patients with more severe or more advanced cases of diabetes.

+Diagnosis

+A classic test is the prayer sign which is the inability to place hands together in a praying position with the fingers fanned and to press together the palmar surfaces of the interphalangeal joints and the palms.
+A tabletop sign is positive in people with diabetes who are unable to lay their palms and the volar aspect of the fingers completely flat on a horizontal surface.